 2013 Communications Action Network (CAN) Parade of Homes

-On May 18th, 2013 the Communications Action Network (CAN) will host the first ever CAN Parade of Homes, featuring 17 communities throughout the District of Columbia, Northern Virginia and Suburban Maryland.
-Representing the City of Alexandria in the Parade of Homes will be the Alexandria Housing Development Corporation’s property, The Station at Potomac Yard, which showcases a particularly creative mix of land uses, providing a new fire station, retail, and much needed affordable and workforce affordable housing within the same new structure.
-Tours of The Station, available to the community May 18 from 11:00 a.m. to 3:00 p.m., will include a visit to the new container garden on the building’s rooftop terrace.
+On May 18th, 2013 the Communications Action Network (CAN) hosted the first ever CAN Parade of Homes, featuring 17 communities throughout the District of Columbia, Northern Virginia and Suburban Maryland.
+Representing the City of Alexandria in the Parade of Homes was the Alexandria Housing Development Corporation’s property, The Station at Potomac Yard, which showcases a particularly creative mix of land uses, providing a new fire station, retail, and much needed affordable and workforce affordable housing within the same new structure.

 FY2014 Draft Action Plan